 All of the pantry drawers are now put together.
 You can see how the lower right drawer looks after one coat of poly.

 I love buying tools, as you may have noticed.
 I have always disliked attaching drawer slides.
 The screw heads are the exact same diameter as the holes they go in, so if the pilot hole is not absolutely centered, there is a bit of a lip on the screw sticking out, causing the drawer to hang up on the rollers.
 I finally purchased a self centering drill bit!
 The tip has a taper and rests in the hole and when you push down a spring pushes the drill bit in the center of the of hole.

 All four pantry drawers in place and looking good!

 A ton of storage room was reclaimed with the addition of pantry drawers.
 In the past, the back half of the shelves were unused or filled with items that would never be found again.
 The best part about doing your own home improvement was that this only cost me $40 (in material..)!

-Tools, accessories, and hardware used in this build
+Tools and products used in this project

 (you may need to disable ad-blocker if you don’t see them below)